Get answers to common questions about obesity and learn how to be the best partner and advocate for your patients today

 Example: When will you begin?

-The Obesity Treatment Modules Educational Series provides practical tools designed for HCPs and their office staff who want to learn how to provide quality care to their patients with obesity.
+The Obesity Treatment Modules Educational Series provides practical tools designed for HCPs and their office staff who want to learn how to provide quality care for their patients with obesity.
 In this series, Dr. Robert Kushner and Dr. Michael Kaplan will walk you through strategies and tips for diagnosing and discussing obesity with your patients, covering topics such as billing and coding documentation, motivational interviewing, goal setting, building a weight-management plan, and addressing weight plateau and weight regain.

 Support for people with obesity

-Obesity is a serious, chronic, and progressive disease that requires long-term management, but many people with obesity still lack the support they need to manage their weight.13 By partnering with your patients to develop comprehensive and individualized approaches to weight loss and weight management, you can make a huge impact in your patients’ lives and help fill the gaps in their health care that are keeping them from successful weight loss.
+Obesity is a serious, chronic, and progressive disease that requires long-term management, but many people with obesity still lack the support they need to manage their weight.13 By partnering with your patients to develop comprehensive and individualized approaches to weight loss and weight management, you can make a huge impact on your patients’ lives and help fill the gaps in their health care that are keeping them from successful weight loss.

 You can contact the Obesity Care Advocacy Network (OCAN) to advocate for individual patients, reach out to legislators, understand current policy, and more.